Pehlevan-Group/incontext-asymptotics-experiments/README.md

 ## Figure Roadmap

-The cleaned code will be organized around regenerating the paper figures.
+The code will be organized around regenerating the paper figures.

 #### Figure 1: Sample-Wise Double Descent